bilus/go-rally/README.md

   - [ ] TODO "Adding" an existing reactions just ups the existing one
   - [ ] TODO Redis + PG store
   - [ ] TODO Test everything
+- [ ] Option to limit login to google & use it.
 - [ ] Info that drafts are not visible
 - [ ] Avatars
 - [ ] Voting improvements